yaaminiv/yaaminiv.github.io/_posts/2017-06-01-DNR-Mini-Trypsin-Digestion-Round3.md

 - Vortex genly
 - Incubate for one hour at room temperature

+I carried my samples and Laura's samples through Step 9 and started the incubation at 4:35 p.m.
+I needed to leave for main campus around 5 p.m. and wouldn't be back until 6:15 p.m., so Jose agreed to finish out Steps 10 and 11.

 ### Step 10: 25 mM NH4HCO3 and Methanol Addition

 - Prepare 25 mM NH4HCO3
   - Need 800 µL for each sample
-  - 100*800 = 80000 µL = 80 mL 25 mM NH4HCO3 needed
+  - 100 x 800 = 80000 µL = 80 mL 25 mM NH4HCO3 needed
+  - Made 100 µL of 25 mM NH4HCO3
 - Add 800 µL NH4HCO3 to each sample
 - Obtain HPLC grade methanol from flammable storage
 - Pour out necessary methanol into a clean beaker
   - Need 200 µL for each sample
-  - 100*200 = 20000 µL = 20 mL methanol needed
+  - 100 x 200 = 20000 µL = 20 mL methanol needed
 - Place methanol in fume hood
 - In the fume food, add 200 µL methanol to each sample
 - Vortex samples gently

 ### Step 11: Trypsin Digestion

-- Obtain 20 µg Trypsin bottles from fridge
+- Obtain 20 µg trypsin bottles from fridge
-- When ready to use Trypsin, add 20 µL nanopure water to the bottle
+- When ready to use trypsin, add 20 µL nanopure water to the bottle
   - Creates a 1 µg/µL solution
-- Add 3.3 µL trypsin to each sample
+- Add 3.3 µL trypsin to each sample with 100 µg of protein
   - One bottle provides for 6 samples
   - Need about 15 bottles for all samples
+  - Some of Jose and Laura's samples had less than 100 µg of protein, so we adjusted the trypsin accordingly
 - Vortex samples gently
 - Let samples sit overnight
   - Digestion start: